osmcode/osmium-tool/man/osmium-tags-filter.md

 -i, \--invert-match
 :   Invert the sense of matching.
 Exclude all objects with matching tags.

+-a, \--and
+:   Reqire objects of each type to match all the filter expressions for that
+    type simultaneously.

 -R, \--omit-referenced
 :   Omit the nodes referenced from matching ways and members referenced from
     matching relations.